midorinom/maplestory_tracker/README.md

 ## Outstanding Features to Implement

-Below I have included the images of the spreadsheets I made previously which I use as a reference to design the pages in this app.
+Currently, I have fully developed the backend for all the following pages, all that remains is to do up the frontend.
+Below I have included the images of the spreadsheets I made previously which I am using as a reference to design the pages.

 #### Dailies/Weeklies Page